gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

                         "--min-genes-required TXSS/T2SS 15 --min-genes-required TXSS/Flagellum 10"

   --multi-loci SYSTEM
-                        Specifies if the system can be detected as a 'scattered' system.
+                        Specifies if the system can be detected as a 'scattered' system - i.e., made of distinct clusters physically spread on the replicon.
+Option only meaningful for 'ordered' datasets.
-                        The models are specified as a comma separated list of fully qualified name "--multi-loci model_familyA/model_1,model_familyB/model_2"
+                        The models are specified as a comma separated list of their fully qualified names (i.e., folder location and name of model):
+                        "--multi-loci model_familyA/model_1,model_familyB/model_2"

 .. _hmmer-options: